-The Behavioral Intervention Team is committed to providing care, support, and access to resources to promote a safe and secure University Community environment.
-The Behavioral Intervention Team is comprised of University Staff Members who will intervene to manage patterns and/or instances of concerning behavior to support the individual Student while balancing the safety, health, and well-being of the University Community.
+The C.A.R.E.
+Team is committed to providing care, support, and access to resources to promote a safe and secure environment for the University Community.
+The C.A.R.E.
+Team is comprised of University Staff Members who will intervene to manage patterns and/or instances of concerning behavior to support the individual Student while balancing the safety, health, and well-being of the University Community.

-Please see the Behavioral Intervention Team website for more information.
+Please see the C.A.R.E.
+Team website for more information.